Jonathan Jackson (Illinois politician): 2022

-In February 2022, Jackson announced his candidacy to represent Illinois's 1st congressional district after the incumbent, Bobby Rush, announced his retirement a month earlier.
+In February 2022, Jackson announced his candidacy to represent Illinois's 1st congressional district after the incumbent, Bobby Rush, announced a month before that he was retiring.
 Campaigning as a progressive, he was endorsed by Bernie Sanders and other figures in the progressive wing of his party.
 He won a crowded Democratic primary with approximately 30% of the vote, and later easily the general election as expected in this heavily Democratic seat.

 2024

 Jackson ran unopposed in the Democratic primary.
 He defeated Republican Marcus Lewis in the general election, receiving 65.8% of the vote.